Causal inference with misspecified exposure mappings: separating definitions and assumptions: Lack of positivity

 \section{Lack of positivity}

 Positivity conditions are often seen as innocuous in experiments because the experimenter controls the design and can ensure their validity.
 But this is rarely the case when estimating exposure effects.
 Exposure mappings tend to be complex, and it may not be feasible to construct a design that would induce a desired distribution over the exposures.
-Experimenters will instead settle for heuristic choices for the design at the treatment level, and this could induce violations of Condition~\ref{cond:positivity}.
+Experimenters will instead settle for heuristic choices for the design at the treatment level, and this could induce violations of Condition~\mainref{cond:positivity}.

 The positivity condition can fail in two ways.
 The first is when it is fundamentally impossible for a unit to be assigned a particular exposure.
-For example, someone living in a single-person household cannot be assigned to an exposure requiring that at least two household members are vaccinated.
+For example, in the experiment in Bogot\'a described in Section~\mainref{sec:illustration} in the main paper, a non-hot spot street without any neighboring hot spot streets cannot be assigned to an exposure requiring that at least one neighboring hot spot street receives intensive policing.
 This may be formalized by saying that there is an exposure $\exe \in \exall$ for which no $\z \in \zall$ exists with $\exmiz = \exe$.

 The consequences of such a failure are more than just statistical.
 If it is nonsensical to talk about some collection of units being assigned to a certain exposure, it is nonsensical to consider exposure effects that include those units in its average.
 Unless the experimenter is comfortable stipulating a metaphysical model allowing extrapolation to unrealizable potential outcomes, the only solution is to exclude such units from the average.
 The result may be that the number of units included in the analysis is fewer than the length of $\z$, but this is not an issue other than for efficiency.
 In the following discussion, it will be assumed that such exclusions have been made if necessary.
-That is, if the aim is to estimate the effect of exposures $\exea$ and $\exeb$, then $\setb{\exea, \exeb} \subseteq \setb{\exmiz : \z \in \zall}$ for all units.
+That is, if the aim is to estimate the effect of exposures $\exea$ and $\exeb$, then $\setb{\exea, \exeb} \subseteq \setb{\exmiz : \z \in \zall}$ for all units $i \in \Sample$.

 The second way the positivity condition can fail is through the design; assignments $\z \in \zall$ exist so that $\exmiz = \exe$, but the design is such that $\preie = 0$.
 Statistical issues are the only sequelae in this case, which all have cures.
 Two situations must be considered.
 The first is when the assignment probability for some exposure is exactly zero, $\preie = 0$.
 The second is when the probability approaches zero asymptotically.
 Both are problematic, but they have different solutions.